 Question: How to add shadows to text in Adobe Photoshop?

 Ans: You can add shadows to the text as well and the process is exactly the same as Drop Shadow.
-Well, you may have other options in Adobe Photoshop if you need it.
+Well, you may have other options in Adobe Photoshop if you need them.